 Instructions

-- First add all the chile peppers and roast 2-3 minutes, turning once.
+- First add all the dried chile peppers to the skillet and cook 2-3 minutes over medium-high heat, turning once.
 Remove from skillet and place on cutting board.
-Cut peppers in half lengthwise and remove seeds.
+Let them cool a bit and then cut peppers in half lengthwise and remove seeds.
 Place in a bowl and pour enough boiling water over the peppers to cover.
-Let them soak for about 10 minutes.3 dried guajillo chile peppers, 1-2 dried ancho chile peppers
+Let them soak (rehydrate) for about 10 minutes.3 dried guajillo chile peppers, 1-2 dried ancho chile peppers

-- Roast the tomatillos, tomato and onion about 7 minutes or until charred, turning occasionally.
+- In the skillet, cook the tomatillos, tomato and onion about 7 minutes or until charred, turning occasionally.
 Add the garlic for the last minute or so.
-Remove everything from heat until cool and then peel them. *note: you can put the tomatillos and tomato in a paper bag and close it up for a bit to make them easier to peel.4 tomatillos, 1 firm Roma tomatoes, 1 onion, 3 tsp granulated garlic
+Remove everything from heat, let everything cool.
+Then peel the tomatillos and tomato. *note: you can put the tomatillos and tomato in a paper bag and close it up so that they steam for around 5 minutes.
+This will make them easier to peel.4 tomatillos, 1 firm Roma tomato, 1 onion, 3 cloves garlic

-- Drain the chile peppers and add the peppers, peeled tomatillos, tomato and onion to a food processor and process until smooth.
+- Drain the chile peppers (reserving the chile water) and add the peppers, peeled tomatillos, tomato and onion to a food processor and process until smooth.
 Add the toasted spices and process until combined.

 - In a medium saucepan, heat the oil over medium-high and add the processed pepper mixture and salt and bring to a boil.
-Reduce heat and simmer about 10 minutes.1 tbsp olive oil, 1 tsp salt
+Reduce heat and simmer about 10 minutes.1 tablespoons olive oil, 1 teaspoon salt

 - In a small bowl whisk together the water and corn meal and add to the simmering pepper mixture.
-Cook briefly until it reaches a low boil.2 tbsp cold water, 2 tsp masa harina
+Cook briefly until it reaches a low boil.2 tablespoons cold water, 2 teaspoons masa harina

 - In a 6-quart Dutch oven, bring the 4 cups chicken broth to a boil.
 Add the chicken thighs and reduce the heat.
 Cover the pot and simmer about 15 minutes.
 Then add the chayote and asparagus.
 Simmer, covered 10-15 more minutes until chayote is tender.4 cups chicken broth, 6 large chicken thighs, 1 medium chayote, 1 bunch fresh asparagus